DanielNgandu/SHA512-DEMO-LOGIN/README.md

 # SHA512-DEMO-LOGIN
-This is a simple example of how to create secure passwords, store them in a mysql database and verify login.
+This is a simple example of how to create secure passwords, store them in a mysql database and verify login.In this respository,you will find a MySQL database and bootstrap forms + PHP code for the backend.